 Ultimately, which device best suits your needs all depends on what you want to get out of your phone.

 The iPhone SE packs one heck of a punch in the performance stakes, a great rear and front camera for its price point, and will receive years of software support.
 You can’t really argue with a phone that crams in the same flagship-level chip as the iPhone 11 Pro and comes in at under half the price.
-It’s also one of the few remaining compact high-performance smartphones that we have in 2020.
+It’s also one of the few remaining compact high-performance smartphones that launched in 2020.
 If you like small phones, this is arguably the best out there.

 However, for those looking for a more all-round experience, the OnePlus Nord may well be the better buy.
 You’re getting a far superior display, a more versatile set of cameras, longer battery life, more feature-rich software.
 It’s also a little bit cheaper too!